nes4sen/1337_pool/README.md

     - Gcc Flags `-Wall -Werror -Wextra`
     - How to execute The Project

-    If one of you're team answer wrong or didn't know you will get `0`
+    If one of you're team answer wrong or didn't know the answer you will get `0`